SheridansNL/reference_books/Python/Python reference.md

 - Import standard library modules first, followed by a blanc line and then the modules you wrote.
 - A function should always return an value or None.

-When a variable needs to stay a constant in the program, write the name in all caps.
+>When a variable needs to stay a constant in the program, write the name in all caps.
 ```python
 MAX_AGE = 65
 ```

-If you specify a default value for a parameter, no spaces should be used on either side of the equal singn.
-Same goes for keyword arguments
+>If you specify a default value for a parameter, no spaces should be used on either side of the equal singn.
+Same goes for keyword arguments.
 ```python
 def function_name(parameter_0, parameter_1='default value'):